AppsFlyer measures in-app advertising for Facebook gaming campaigns

 AppsFlyer announced it can measure the results of in-app advertising on Facebook gaming campaigns, tracing the growth of revenue associated with a group of users for an app or game to the advertisement that attracted them.

-By doing this, ApsFlyer and the Facebook Audience Network are able to calculate the return on advertising spending for game developers or publishers advertising their games.
+By doing this, AppsFlyer and the Facebook Audience Network are able to calculate the return on advertising spending for game developers or publishers advertising their games.
 With that, game and app developers are able to more precisely optimize their user acquisition strategy, improving their spending efficiency and assessment of lifetime value (LTV) of users, AppsFlyer said.

 This provides gaming and app developers with better tools to acquire quality users.
 It also helps them understand the ideal experience for those users and ensure long-term engagement and revenue.
 With the constant growth in the gaming market, greater transparency into in-app revenue is becoming essential for gaming optimization success, AppsFlyer said.